maolro/raldamain/en/ideas/nations/ustilus.md

 Under the rule of Emperor Itakamendros I, the Empire of Ustilus expanded north and south, reconquering Pradjati from the Tamash and Kratoi from the Mazarines in two brilliant campaigns.
 In order to gain the loyalty of the conquered populations, the emperor allowed them to keep their traditions and granted them a small measure of autonomy.

-- Dyuring Akrodios' reign the Church of Feyn returned to its former power and the order of the Knights of Ustilus was reformed.
-The knights fought a prolonged campaign to exterminate all heretics in Ustilus and managed to wipe out most of the cult of Sek-Tebos.
-The cult's remnants plotted for the next centuries
-- The Ustilian empire expanded towards the north and south, reconquering Pradjati from the Temash and Kratoi from the Mazarines in two brilliant campaigns waged by emperor Itakamendros I. To gain the loyalty of the conquered population the emperor allowed them to keep their traditions and gain a small measure of autonomy,
 - Ustilus' ambitions were cut short with the rise of the Arshalani empire in the east and the ascension of king Alden I in Mazarin, an intelligent and ambitious monarch who reformed the mazarine kingdom after the loss of Kratoi and made it into a dangerous foe once more.
 These three nations would spend the next century competing for supremacy in Raldamain.
 - During its expansion Ustilus encountered the Hobgoblin Legion and fought many wars to conquer their lands.
 In one of these conflicts the Legion managed to reach the capital and was forced to retreat after a prolonged siege.
 - In the year 3898 emperor Variager the cruel rose to power.
 During his reign he finally subjugated the Legion after waging a genocidal campaign against them.
 The legion lands were split into the province of Thalos and the protectorate of Iskaria in order to weaken legion authority and most of the hobgoblin population was enslaved.